Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Secure Set-based State Estimation Algorithm

-Since Theorem~\ref{thm:estimated-inclusion} guarantees that the true state $x(k)$ of system~\eqref{eq:system} lies in at least one of the constrained zonotopes in the estimated collection of sets $\hat{\mathcal{X}}_k$ at each $k\in\mathbb{Z}_{\geq 0}$, it must also lie in a zonotope that overbounds $\hat{\mathcal{X}}_k$.
+On the other hand, our set-based SSE guarantees that the true state $x(k)$ of system~\eqref{eq:system} lies in at least one of the agreement sets in the estimated collection of sets $\hat{\mathcal{X}}_k$ at each $k\in\mathbb{Z}_{\geq 0}$ (see Theorem~\ref{thm:estimated-inclusion}), it must also lie in a zonotope that overbounds $\hat{\mathcal{X}}_k$.
 That is, let $\hat{\mathcal{X}}_k$ be overbounded by a zonotope

 which is obtained by solving